Controlled demolition at Baltimore bridge collapse site on track

 “We’ve taken into account the safety of those crew members from the very beginning,” he said.
 “They’re staying onboard because they’re part of the ship.
 They are necessary to keep the ship safe and operational.”

+The Dali is scheduled to be refloated during high tide on Tuesday, officials said, noting that three or four tugboats will guide the ship to a nearby terminal at the port.
+It will likely remain there for a few weeks and undergo temporary repairs before being moved to a shipyard for more substantial repairs.

-Crew members haven’t left the ship since the March 26 collapse, which occurred shortly after the ship set out for Sri Lanka.
-Officials have said they’ve been busy maintaining the grounded ship and assisting investigators.
+The crew hasn’t left the Dali since the March 26 collapse, which occurred shortly after they set out for Sri Lanka.
+But Moore said Monday that they’ll be able to leave the ship once it returns to port.
 Twenty of the crew members are from India and one is Sri Lankan.

 State and federal officials have commended the salvage crews and other members of the cleanup operation who helped recover the remains of the six construction workers who were killed in the collapse.